Cohasset Brush Removal Services

 Professional Safety Standards, Equipment Requirements & Utility Coordination (Dig Safe 811) for Brush Removal

-Professional brush removal in Cohasset requires adherence to strict safety and certification standards.
-Complex removals should be performed by an ISA Certified Arborist.
-Operators must be trained and certified for equipment such as brush hogs, forestry mulchers, and wood chippers (ANSI Z133.1).
-Personal protective equipment (PPE) includes chainsaw chaps, cut-resistant gloves, eye/face protection, hearing protection (>85 dB), and steel-toed boots.
-Before excavation or stump removal, contact Dig Safe 811 at least 48 hours (preferably 72 hours) in advance, and maintain a 10-foot minimum distance from power lines.
-Commercial operators must carry 1M minimum general liability insurance (2M aggregate) and workers compensation.
-For utility coordination, contact:
+Professional brush removal in Cohasset requires adherence to safety and certification standards.
+Complex removals should be performed by an ISA Certified Arborist, with operators trained in invasive identification and equipment use (ANSI Z133.1).
+Required PPE includes chainsaw chaps, cut-resistant gloves, eye/face protection, hearing protection (>85 dB), and steel-toed boots.
+All excavation or stump removal must be preceded by a Dig Safe 811 notification (48 hours minimum, 72 hours recommended), maintaining a 10-foot clearance from power lines.
+Liability insurance (1M minimum, 2M aggregate) and workers compensation are mandatory for commercial operators.
+For code and permit questions:

 Seasonal Timing, Wildlife Protection & Weather Coordination for Cohasset's Climate Zone 6b